F5Networks/f5-azure-arm-templates/experimental/standalone/2nic/existing_stack/README.md

-# Deploying the BIG-IP VE in Azure - 2 NIC
+# Deploying the BIG-IP VE in Azure - 2 NIC (Existing Stack)

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)

 ## Introduction

-This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in Microsoft Azure.
+This solution uses an ARM template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE in an existing networking stack in Microsoft Azure.
 In a 2-NIC implementation, one interface is for management and one is for data-plane traffic, each with a unique public/private IP.
 This is a variation of the 3nic template minus the NIC meant to connect directly to backend webserver.

 You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.

 ## Prerequisites and configuration notes
-  - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
+  - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).
-  - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
+  - If you are deploying the BYOL (Bring Your Own License) template, you must have a valid BIG-IP license token.
   - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
   - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).

 ## Security
 This ARM template downloads helper code to configure the BIG-IP system.
-If your organization is security conscious and you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
+If you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code.

 In the *variables* section:
   - In the *verifyHash* variable: search for **script-signature** and then a hashed signature.